Network Address Translation

 One-to-one

-One-to-one NAT will, as the name implies, translate two IPs one-to-one, rather than one-to-many as is most common.
+One-to-one NAT will translate two IPs one-to-one, rather than one-to-many as is most common in other NAT types.
 In this respect, it is similar to what NPT does for IPv6.

-In OPNsense, one-to-one NAT can be set up by navigating to Firewall ‣ NAT ‣ One-to-one.
-Here, you will see an overview of one-to-one rules.
-New rules can be added by clicking Add in the upper right corner.
+One-to-one NAT can be set up by navigating to Firewall ‣ NAT ‣ One-to-one.

 When adding a rule, the following fields are available: